 - Look at the track record of the Series A-B-C VCs you bring in.
 How often do they replace CEOs?
 It’s not necessarily truly a negative if they replace many CEOs, just understand what you are getting yourself in for.

 - Be better than anyone else.
-Even if the company struggles, if the board doesn’t believe anyone else could do a better job, they won’t replace the CEO, 9/10.
-Sometimes, it’s just a B+ idea and/or a B- market, and no one else really could do better, even with so-so results.
+Even if the company struggles, if the board doesn’t believe anyone else could do a better job, they won’t replace the CEO, 9+ times out of 10.
+Sometimes, it really is just a B+ idea and/or a B- market, and no one else really could do better, even with so-so results.

 - Don’t expect — or ask for — another check.
 This is key tip #2.
 The most common reason CEOs get fired is a third check.
 An unexpected check.
 VCs having to write another check into a company they don’t want to write another check into.
 This creates huge stress at the partnership level for VCs.
 They don’t want to write another check into their struggling companies.
 If you don’t ask for any more money — the CEO’s job is a lot safer.